HSF/hsf.github.io/_activities/zblog.md

 ## Introduction

-This is a collection of blog posts from GSoC students who collaborated with ML4SCI.
+This is a collection of blog posts from GSoC students who worked with ML4SCI.

 ### Google Summer of Code 2021